josejhkim/tp/docs/DeveloperGuide.md

 1. User requests to view the current guest list.
 2. WeddingHero displays the list of guests.
-3. User selects a guest to delete by providing an identifier (guest name), e.g., `deleteGuest n/John Doe`.
+3. User selects a guest to delete by providing an identifier (guest name), e.g., `deletePerson n/John Doe`.
 4. WeddingHero searches for a guest matching the provided name or phone number.
 5. WeddingHero deletes the guest.
    Use case ends.